 Also, keep in mind certain foods that should not be fed to the puppies at this stage.
 Cow milk and wheat are not to be introduced.
 This is because dogs are lactose intolerant, and puppies are especially sensitive to digestive upsets.
 Diarrhea and vomiting in a puppy can quickly lead to dehydration and hypoglycemia which can be life-threatening.
 Treats from the pet stores and dry food contain too many added ingredients and processed chemicals that can keep them from growing at an optimum level.
 It’s vitally important to monitor their weight during this time to make sure they’re getting adequate nutrition and growing at a normal rate.
 Feel free to download our free record-keeping charts for dog breeders!

 As you take on the responsibility of caring for puppies, it can often time be a stressful experience for someone who is not fully prepared.
 The best thing you can do to assist in the process of weaning is to remain patient.
 Weaning can be a messy business because the puppies will inevitably get dirty from the feeding so clean them often just like the mother would.
 Furthermore, dealing with a litter as opposed to one or two pups, you can face the issue of not all the puppies progressing at the same rate, so you need to plan accordingly and perhaps have another person to help you.
 Learn how to bottle feed puppies, or how to tube feed small puppies.
 Always consult your vet for further instructions or to receive advice on what foods to eat.

-By around 7 to 8 weeks of age, a puppy may already be eating on their own.
+By around 7 to 8 weeks of age, a puppy may already be eating solid food on their own.
 Only then, you can start introducing dry food to get them used to the act of chewing, and water for hydration.